sczyh30/sentinel-spring-cloud-demo/README.md

 For more details of Sentinel Dashboard, please refer to [dashboard document](https://github.com/alibaba/Sentinel/wiki/Dashboard).

+> Note: Rules pushed from Sentinel dashboard are stored in memory.
+If dynamic rule datasource is registered, the old rules will be replaced by rule changes from datasource.

 ### Configure rules in Nacos console

 If our application consists of plenty of machines (or containers), it's not a good idea to push rules to each machine one by one.